Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 ```

 ### set_by_path(self, gs_path)
-Takes a string as a parameter to reset the bucket name and subfolder name by its GS path.
+Takes a string as the parameter to reset the bucket name, subfolder name and filename by its GS path.
 It has no return value.

 **Warning:** this method doesn't check whether the given path actually exists or not.
 This operation may not fail, but other methods and properties might do if the gs path doesn't exist.